Top 5 Ways to Improve Your Cat’s Holistic Health

 #1 Make Improvements to Their Diet

 Proponents of the raw diet method of feeding note several benefits for cats, including better digestion (cats’ digestive tracts are made to digest raw meats), healthier skin and shinier coats, higher energy levels, and healthier weights.
-Implementing a wet diet can help support your cat’s urinary tract health due to higher levels of hydration.
+Implementing a wet diet can help support your cat’s urinary tract health by increasing hydration.

 Both wet food and raw food can be higher in protein and lower in carbohydrates than dry food, which is also better for cats’ digestion.
-Keeping variation in your pet’s diet so they get the proper nutrients can help improve their quality of life and longevity.
+Keeping variation in your pet’s diet can help ensure they get the proper nutrients, improving their quality of life and longevity.

-Please keep in mind that if you plan on switching your cat to a 100% raw diet or make any other drastic diet changes, it’s a good idea to speak with their veterinarian or a certified pet nutritionist.
-Your Neighborhood Pet Shop can also be a fantastic resource when looking for recommendations, transitioning tips, and guaranteed options.
+Please keep in mind that if you plan to switch your cat to a 100% raw diet or make any other drastic diet changes, it’s a good idea to speak with a certified pet nutritionist.
+Your Neighborhood Pet Shop can also be a fantastic resource for recommendations, transition tips, and guaranteed options.

 #2 Look Into Cat Grass